department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/research/usability-testing/discussion-guide.md

 ## Third Task: Compare Schools - 15 minutes

-Looking at these search results, let's say you're interested in **School 1** and **School 2** and both schools have the major you're interested in.
+Looking at these search results, let's say you're interested in **School 1** and **School 2**.
 How would you go about comparing these two schools to see which school would be a better fit for you?

 _Prompt_ After looking at these two schools, **School 2** doesn't look like a good option for you.
 How would you remove that school from your comparison and add another in its place?